slavpisarov/Must-Watch/README.md

 ## Demo

-You can see the live demo of Must Watch at https://must-watch-react.web.app/ The Frontend demo is deployed with Firebase.
+You can see the live demo of Must Watch at https://must-watch-react.web.app/.
+The Frontend demo is deployed with Firebase.

 ## Authentication
- You can use two users for immediate testing
+ You can use two users for immediate testing:

   ### User 1:
    * Email: peter@abv.bg